How La Redoute leverages Kubernetes to accelerate deployment of cloud native microservices

 La Redoute is a leading retail e-commerce company for families in Europe, with plans to accelerate the development of new products and services worldwide.
 However, in 2014 it was close to bankruptcy and had to pivot fast towards a complete digital transformation.
 “Our technology platform must be a business enabler.
-That starts by removing limiting factors,” said Antoine Craske, Head of Architecture & Technology.
+That starts by removing limiting factors,” said Antoine Craske, Director of Architecture & Technology.

 After a few months of experimentation, the platform team decided to use Kubernetes as its orchestration platform.
 The company completed its ecosystem with CNCF projects that they identified as reliable and fitting, in the open-source culture of the company.
 The choices of technology matched the cloud-native and multi-cloud requirements essential to the transformation of application delivery.